kajfkajfu/homework/README.md

 Strings - converts received number to number as a text (from -999 999 999 to 999 999 999).

-WarAndPeace - working with the text of the book War and Peace (search for unique words, find top 10 words, Find how many times the specified word occurs in text).
+WarAndPeace - working with the text of the book War and Peace (search for unique words, find top 10 words, find how many times the specified word occurs in text).